shadowaxe99/joker/joker/joker/README.md

 ## Deployment/Going Live

-To deploy Joker to a live server, follow these steps:
+To take down the Joker once and for all, follow these steps:

 1. Set up a server environment with Python 3 and the required dependencies.
 2. Clone the repository: `git clone https://github.com/shadowaxe99/joker.git`